 Both applications are installed locally on a Windows PC and allow selecting folders for synchronization.
 The differences in the user interfaces of both applications include the following as noted by Google:

 - Backup and Sync

 - Access google Drive like a folder on your hard drive

 - When you access Google Drive on your computer, you see My Drive.
 You can find Team Drives only in Drive on the web.

 You can select other folders on your computer to automatically backup and sync besides My Drive such as your Documents or Desktop folders.

 Downloading and installing the Google Backup and Sync application

 After installing the application, you can start synchronizing specified folders to the Google public cloud.
 Notice in the preferences of the Backup and Sync application you can manually choose individual folders from your hard drive to synchronize to the Google public cloud.

-Choosing folders to synchronize with Google Backup and Sync
+Choosing folders to synchronize with G Suite Backup and Sync

 The synchronization process copies changes that are made to files locally on the hard drive to the Google public cloud.
 An example of a change triggering synchronization would be opening a document contained in a specified Google Backup and Sync folder, making changes to the document, and then saving the document.